JesseKartabani/CS50/Week4/README.md

 In fact, to ensure each pixel of the new image still has the same general brightness or darkness as the old image, we can take the average of the red, green, and blue values to determine what shade of grey to make the new pixel.

-If you apply that to each pixel in the image, the result will be an image converted to grayscale.

 ***Sepia***

 An image can be converted to sepia by taking each pixel, and computing new red, green, and blue values based on the original values of the three.